Frequently Asked Questions

-Minneapolis 2040 is a set of interconnected policy ideas that community has lifted up over the past two years for the City to explore.
-These community ideas are helping the City establish priorities and will help guide how our city develops over the next 20 years.
-It includes 14 goals adopted by the City Council in 2017 that articulate the plan’s intent with an overarching theme: Minneapolis’ growth must be managed so the city works for everyone and existing disparities between white people and people of color are significantly reduced.
+Minneapolis 2040 is a set of interconnected policy ideas that the community lifted up during the more than two year engagement process.
+These community ideas helped the City establish priorities and will guide how our city develops over the next 20 years.
+The document includes 14 goals adopted by the City Council in 2017 that articulate the plan’s intent with an overarching theme: Minneapolis’ growth must be managed so the city works for everyone and existing disparities between white people and people of color are eliminated.

-The draft plan features nearly 100 proposed policies with action steps outlining ways to achieve the goals.
+The plan features 100 policies with action steps outlining ways to achieve the goals.
 It also features topics, which sorts the draft policies into 11 subject areas, and land use and built form maps.